camunda/camunda-docs-static/get-started/content/java-ee.md

   main:
     name: "Java EE 6"
     identifier: "get-started-java-ee"
-    pre: "Get started with developing Process Applications with Camunda BPM and Java EE.
+    pre: "Get started with using Camunda in a Java EE Web Application.
 Learn how to use JSF, CDI, EJBs and JPA in your process application."

 ---